MicroSPARC

-There are two derivatives of the microSPARC-II (code-named Swift): the microSPARC-II and microSPARC-IIep.
+There are two variants of the microSPARC-II (code-named Swift): the microSPARC-II and microSPARC-IIep.
 The microSPARC-II is used in the SPARCstation 5.
 The microSPARC-IIep is a 100 MHz microSPARC-II with an integrated PCI controller for embedded systems.
 It was developed and fabricated by LSI Logic for Sun, and used in their JavaStation Network Computer.